-Human and Animal Toxicology: Possible health hazards as derived from human ppm: Concentration expressed in parts of material per million parts of air or water. mg/m Concentration expressed in weight of substance per volume of air. mg/kg: Quantity of material, by weight, administered to a test subject, based on their body weight in kg.
-TDLc: Lowest dose to cause a symptom.
-TCLo: Lowest concentration to cause a symptom.
-TDo, LDLo, and LDo, or TC, TCo, LCLo, and LCo: Lowest dose (or concentration) to cause lethal or toxic effects.
+Human and Animal Toxicology: Possible health hazards as derived from human data, animal studies, or from the results of studies with similar compounds are presented.
+LD50: Lethal Dose (solids & liquids) that kills 50% of the exposed animals.
+LC50: Lethal Concentration (gases) that kills 50% of the exposed animals. ppm: Concentration expressed in parts of material per million parts of air or water. mg/m: Concentration expressed in weight of substance per volume of air. mg/kg: Quantity of material, by weight, administered to a test subject, based on their body weight in kg.
+TDLo: Lowest dose to cause a symptom.
+TDC, LDLo, and LDo, or TC, TCo, LCLo, and LCo: Lowest dose (or concentration) to cause lethal or toxic effects.

-LCs:enLethalL Concentrations(gases)srthatiqkills) 50%ikofswthe%exposedexanimals.nimals

 Cancer Information: IARC: International Agency for Research on Cancer.
 NTP: National Toxicology Program.
 RTECS: Registry of Toxic Effects of Chemical Substances.
 IARC and NTP rate chemicals on a scale of decreasing potential to cause human cancer with rankings from 1 to 4.
-Subrankings (2Å, 2B, etc.) are also used.
+Subrankings (2A, 2B, etc.) are also used.
 Other Information: BEI: ACGIH Biological Exposure Indices, represent the levels of determinants which are most likely to be observed in specimens collected from a healthy worker who has been exposed to chemicals to the same extent as a worker with inhalation exposure to the TLV.
-ECOLOGICAL INFORMATION:

 EC: Effect concentration in water.
-BCF: Bioconcentration Factor, which is used to

-Oil/Water Distribution is used to assess a substance's behavior in the environment.
-Coefficient of
+BCF: Bioconcentration Factor, which is used to determine if a substance will concentrate in life forms that consume contaminated plant or animal matter.
+TLm: Median threshold limit. log Kow or log Koc: Coefficient of Oil/Water Distribution is used to assess a substance's behavior in the environment.

-REGULATORY INFORMATION:
+REGULATORY INFORMATION: This section explains the impact of various laws and regulations on the material.

 U.S.: EPA: U.S. Environmental Protection Agency.
-ACGIH: American Conference of Governmental Industrial Hygienists, a professional association that establishes exposure limits.
+ACGIH: American Conference of

+Governmental Industrial Hygienists, a professional association that establishes exposure limits.
 OSHA: U.S. Occupational Safety and Health Administration.
 NIOSH: National Institute of Occupational Safety and Health, which is the research arm of OSHA.
 DOT: U.S. Department of Transportation.
 TC: Transport Canada.
 SARA: Superfund Amendments and Reauthorization Act.
 TSCA: U.S. Toxic Substance Control Act.
 CERCLA: Comprehensive Environmental Response, Compensation, and Liability Act.
 Marine Pollutant status according to the DOT; CERCLA or Superfund; and various state regulations.
-This section also includes information on the precautionary warnings that appear on the material's package label.
+This section also includes information on the precautionary warnings that appear on the material's package label

 CANADA:

 WHMIS: Canadian Workplace Hazardous Materials Information System.
 TC: Transport Canada.
-DSL/NDSL: Canadian Domestic/Non-Domestic Substances List.
+DSL/NDSL: Canadian Domestic/Non-Domestic Substances l ist

 EUROPE:

 EU: European Union (formerly known as the EEC, European Economic Community).
 EINECS: European Inventory of Now-Existing Chemical Substances.
 ARD: European Agreement Concerning the International Carriage of Dangerous Goods by Road.
 RID: International Regulations Concerning the Carriage of Dangerous Goods by Rail.

 AUSTRALIA: